TrueWatcher/php_LTforum/README.md

 Try AdminPanel: http:://your_site[/forum_directory]/rulez.php?forum=your_new_forum
 Add a new user with some non-trivial name and long password.
 Add this new user to administrators.
-( If you have secure file access, but no HTTPS on site, you'd be more safe to click "Generate Entry" and manually insert the resulting string into the newly created "/your_new_forum/.group" file, section "[your_new_forum]", and entry "newUserName=" into section "[your_new_forumAdmins]" )
+( If you have secure file access, but no HTTPS on site, you'd be more safe to click "Generate Entry" and manually insert the resulting string into the newly created "/your_new_forum/.group" file, section "[your_new_forum]", followed by entry "newUserName=" in the section "[your_new_forumAdmins]" )
 Add all your other users with their passwords.
 Remove user admin/admin ( to remove a user through AdminPanel you need his/her password ).
 Click "Log out" and try your new administrator on backend and new users on frontend.